MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 [![](scale-images/centeredscale-small.png "Triple screenshot of the Centered Scale page")](scale-images/centeredscale-large.png#lightbox "Triple screenshot of the Centered Scale page")

 The `Slider` elements in this program have a range of &ndash;10 to 10.
 As you can see, negative values of vertical scaling (such as on the Android screen in the center) cause objects to flip around the horizontal axis that passes through the center of scaling.
-Negative values of horizontal scaling (such as in the Windows screen on the right) cause objects to flip around the vertical axis that passes through the center of scaling.
+Negative values of horizontal scaling (such as in the UWP screen on the right) cause objects to flip around the vertical axis that passes through the center of scaling.

 This fourth version of the `Scale` method is actually a shortcut.
 You might want to see how this works by replacing the `Scale` method in this code with the following: